ManannikovKS/donor-based-imputation-for-stock-prices/README.md

 # Donor-Based Imputation for Stock Prices

 This project develops a machine learning method to impute missing values in adjusted close prices.
-Compared to simple linear interpolation, the approach reduces error by ~20% for single gaps.
+Compared to simple linear interpolation, the approach reduces error by ~25%.

 ---